w00jay/arxiver/README.md

 - Check that the required ports are not in use (FastAPI: 8000, MCP server runs separately)
 - Verify ChromaDB initialization
 - Ensure database exists: `uv run python -c "from arxiver.database import init_db; init_db()"`

+**arXiv API Ingestion Issues:**
+- The system uses **automatic pagination** with page size of 100 to prevent 500 errors and timeouts
+- Large result sets (up to 1500 per day) are fetched in multiple requests with rate limiting
+- The ingestion process includes automatic retry logic with exponential backoff for network errors
+- Malformed API responses are logged and skipped rather than failing the entire ingestion
+- If seeing HTTPError 500 or timeouts, pagination will automatically handle the load
+- If seeing AttributeError related to '.text' field, the system will retry up to 10 times
+- Check logs for detailed error messages including XML parsing failures and pagination progress
+- Empty result sets (0 articles) are normal and will not cause errors

 **Model Training Issues:**
 - Ensure sufficient disk space for model files